Girrint/Hoc_thiet_ke_Web/README_B8_W7.md

 **C1** The content inside the **article** element should be unique to the document.
 It should not contain any content that is repeated across documents such as sidebars, navigation links, copyright information, site logos, and search forms.

+**C2** The **footer** element represents a container for introductory content or a set of navigational links.

+**C3** The **aside** element represents a self-contained composition in a document, page, application, or site, which is intended to be independently distributable or reusable (e.g., in syndication).